Skip to content

 The "eopf-zarr" xcube data store enables you to create analysis-ready data cubes (ARDCs) from Sentinel Zarr sample products published by the EOPF Sentinel Zarr Sample Service.

 This plugin provides convenient access to analysis-ready data from the Sentinel-1, Sentinel-2, and Sentinel-3 missions.
-Currently, only Sentinel-2 products are supported.
+Currently, only Sentinel-2 and Sentinel-3 products are supported.

 This guide walks you through: